 To remotely connect to devices, you must have zone administrator, zone operator, or helpdesk operator permissions for the zone where the device is located.

-Your zone is under a “Complete” plan that includes RCM.
+Your zone must be under a plan that includes RCM.
 Contact your customer support representative for more information.

 To configure consent notifications, you must have global administrator permissions.

 - Starting a Remote Session (macOS)